kinnison/rust-workshop/session-05.md

 - This means that the compiler is saying that the returned String borrow inside the option will live only as long as whatever the input slice was borrowed from.
-- If there is more than one incoming borrow, the compiler cannot infer the lifetime of any outgoing borrows and so will complain and ask you to tell it.
+- If there is more than one incoming borrow, the compiler often cannot infer the lifetime of any outgoing borrows and so will complain and ask you to tell it.
 - These are called the elision rules and while they're not quite as simple as I mentioned here, and are growing more clever over time, this is a reasonable